-Wyeth used a variety of methods to promote Cordarone for the treatment of A-Fib, including using its army of salespeople to meet with cardiologists; sponsoring various conferences, symposiums, meetings, professional associations meetings, or continuing education events where Cordarone was promoted as a treatment for AFib.
+Wyeth® used various methods to promote Cordarone for the treatment of AFib, including using its army of salespeople to meet with cardiologists, sponsoring multiple conferences, symposiums, meetings, professional associations meetings, or continuing education events where Cordarone was promoted as a treatment for AFib.

-Drug manufacturers use a variety of internet-based tools to exert prescribing influence over physicians.
-This includes social networks specifically for healthcare providers like Sermo and Doximity where doctors can learn about new medical news and connect with other physicians.
+Drug manufacturers use various internet-based tools to exert prescribing influence over physicians.
+This includes social networks for healthcare providers like Sermo and Doximity, where doctors can learn about new medical news and connect with other physicians.

-An article by the New England Journal of Medicine noted in a 2014 article that these new digital marketing pathways are even more effective than visits by sales representatives and gifts to physicians because these new methods of delivering marketing messages occurs at the point of care, when the physician is making the clinical decision of what drugs to prescribe.
+An article by the New England Journal of Medicine noted in a 2014 article that these new digital marketing pathways are even more effective than visits by sales representatives and gifts to physicians because these new methods of delivering marketing messages occur at the point of care when the physician is making the clinical decision of what drugs to prescribe.

 Access to prescribers at the point-of-care, when deciding what drug to prescribe is an incredible tool for the drug industry to promote drugs for off-label use.
 Because the cost of bringing drugs to the market has increased, drug manufacturers routinely try to maximize revenue by promoting products for unapproved uses.